maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

   flags: GPURayTracingAccelerationContainerFlag.PREFER_FAST_TRACE,
   geometries: [
     {
-      type: "triangles", // the geometry kind of the vertices (only triangles allowed)
+      type: "triangles", // the geometry kind of the vertices (triangles or aabbs)
       vertex: {
         buffer: triangleVertexBuffer, // our GPU buffer containing the vertices
         format: "float3", // one vertex is made up of 3 floats